15 Best Banks That Don't Use ChexSystems (2020 Reviews)

 BBVA gets high marks for its online checking account, which is both affordable and flexible.
-There are zero fees, and you don't have to maintain a minimum balance to keep your account in good standing.
+There is no monthly service charge, and you don't have to maintain a minimum balance to keep your account in good standing.
 They are also member FDIC.

 The list of freebies with a BBVA checking account is worth checking out.
-Account holders get free online banking and bill pay, free mobile deposits, a free Visa debit card, and unlimited checks.
+Account holders get free online banking and bill pay, free mobile deposits, a free Visa debit card, and unlimited check writing.

 While BBVA doesn't use ChexSystems, it does use Early Warning Services (EWS) to screen applicants for things like check fraud, forgery, and check kiting.
 However, this is unlikely to stop someone with bad credit or a history of overdrafting to qualify for an account.

 To open a checking account with BBVA, new account holders must deposit at least $25.
 You can't do this entirely online, with most users reporting it taking under five minutes to apply and get approved.

 Chime is an online-only bank, which is ideal for people who like the convenience of banking with their smartphone.
 There is no credit check to apply for an account, and Chime doesn't use ChexSystems.